loseyco/resume/SOCIAL_MEDIA_POSTS.md

 ### Post 1: Direct & Professional (Recommended for First Post)
 ```
-🎯 After 20+ years of building solutions as an Electronics Engineer, Coder, and Manager, I'm actively seeking new remote opportunities.
+🎯 After 20+ years of building solutions as an Electronics Engineer, Coder, and Manager, I'm seeking new opportunities - both remote work and freelance projects.

 🏁 Recently completed contract work with Honda Racing Corporation as a trackside engineer (including Indy 500 win and 2x Manufacturer Championships).